FoolAntony/email-news/README.md

 5) Register and create an API key for your application on *<a ref="https://newsapi.org/">NewsAPI</a>* page.
 6) Copy the key and change <code>api_key</code> variable in <a ref="https://github.com/FoolAntony/email-news/blob/master/send_email.py">send_email.py</a> file.

-   * *NOTE: you may also update the <code>url</code>* with other URLs.
+   * *NOTE: you may also update the <code>url</code>* variable with other URLs.
 By using different options, these URLs may be modified with required country, language, content, etc. For more information, please refer to *<a ref="https://newsapi.org/">NewsAPI</a> page*.

 7) Run the program from the terminal: <code>python ./main.py</code>